-Businesses know that getting their monthly bills in the mail to customers is just one part of the invoicing process.
+Businesses know that getting their monthly bills in the mail to customers is just one part of the invoicing process and billing process.

 Of course, the good news is that most customers pay on time.
 The National Foundation for Credit Counseling says that in typical times, about a quarter of people are late paying their bills and about 10 percent have to go to collections.
 Of course, that can fluctuate, as employment goes up and down and other economic challenges face our customers.